 This Is Your Gut On Gluten

 May is Celiac Disease Awareness Month.
-To support those with celiac disease AND anyone with a gluten sensitivity, I want to explain exactly what happens in your body when you eat gluten.
+However, no matter what the month is, it’s important to support those with celiac disease AND anyone with a gluten sensitivity, I want to explain exactly what happens in your body when you eat gluten.
 This information can be very helpful for keeping yourself on track and explaining gluten’s impact on your health to your friends and family.
 Trust me when I tell you, even “just a little bit” of gluten can affect your health!

 What is Gluten?